LawleyFall2018/230-fall2017/Schedule.md

 ## <a name="week1">Week 1</a> (Aug 29/31): Overview: Syllabus, Expectations, Tools
 On Tuesday, I will review the syllabus, goals, and requirements for class, and discuss the tools and technologies we'll be using for communication, collaboration, and content creation.
-On Thursday, we'll look at how web servers work.
+On Thursday, we'll talk about how web servers process the requests they receive from browsers, and how you can use .htaccess files to modify that behavior.
+We'll also discuss hosting options, both at and outside of RIT.

 - **Tuesday Readings**
   - [Course Syllabus](README.md)